-The Rules and Regulations For the Licensing of Nursing Service Agencies are promulgated pursuant to the authority conferred under Chapters 23-17.7.1 and 42-35 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting prevailing standards for the licensing of nursing service agencies in this state.
+The Rules and Regulations For the Registration of Nursing Pools (R5-34.1-POOL) are promulgated pursuant to the authority conferred under Chapter 5-34.1 and 42-35 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting prevailing standards for the registration of nursing pools in this state.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given in arriving at the regulations as to: (1) alternative approach to the regulations; and (2) duplication or overlap with other state regulations.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given in arriving at the regulations as to: (1) alternative approach to the regulations; (2) duplication or overlap with other state regulations; and (3) significant economic impact on small business as defined in Chapter 42-35 of the Rhode Island General Laws, as amended, which could result from the regulations.
 No known overlap or duplication, nor alternative approach was identified.
 The health, safety and welfare of the public override any significant economic impact which may result from the regulations.